benibela/fpc-map-benchmark/README.md

 Just compile `hashbenchmark.lpr` with fpc or lazarus.

+You need to have my bbutils and rcmdline libraries in the source search path.

 You need to have all maps that should be compiled in the source search path.
 The urls to download the maps are given in the uses section of hashbenchmark.lpr.
 You can disable not installed maps by disabling the corresponding define at the top of the file.

 Usage